 Hugo Mogollon is the Executive Director of Community Foodworks.
 Hugo brings 20 years of experience working for nonprofit organizations covering a range of issues from food systems to sustainability to biodiversity conservation.
 Previous to his role at Community Foodworks, he was the Executive Director of Finding Species, an international nonprofit organization.
 Hugo has deep experience in NGO management, planning, development, outreach, and stakeholder engagement, particularly in multicultural settings.
 A native of Ecuador, Hugo is fluent in both English and Spanish.
 He has a Bachelor of Science in biology from the Catholic University of Quito, Ecuador and an Executive Master’s degree in Natural Resources and Leadership for Sustainability from Virginia Tech.

 Julian Kroboth is the Program Manager for Community Foodworks’ Pop Up Food Hub, responsible for farmer outreach and wholesale vendor coordination, product procurement and receiving, and logistics related to distribution and delivery.
-Prior to joining Community Foodworks in 2017, he had worked for family-owned regional grocer Mom’s Organic Market since 2013, helping to open the company’s D.C. location in 2014 as the store’s produce manager.
-He also worked at Good Food Markets, a community-supported and socially conscious grocery store in D.C.’s 5th Ward with a mission of combating food deserts, in 2017.
+Prior to joining Community Foodworks in 2017, Julian worked for family-owned regional grocer called Mom’s Organic Market for four years, helping to open the company’s D.C. location in 2014 as the store’s Produce Manager.
+He also worked at Good Food Markets, a community-supported and socially conscious grocery store in D.C.’s Ward 5 with a mission of combating food deserts, in 2017.
 He is motivated by Community Foodworks’ creative model for a mission-driven food hub with minimal static infrastructure and low overhead costs.

 Leah Koeppel | Pop Up Food Hub Program Manager